 London is a global center of art and commerce and a truly multi-cultural city.
 The diversity of culture in London is evidenced by the estimated 300-plus languages spoken.
 Our home base will be the Central London neighborhood Finsbury, located just north of the city center.

 Classes, Study Sites and Excursions:

 Applications for the KU Winter Program in London are available from the Department of Psychology and the KU International Office.
 Selection is based on a variety of factors that include, but are not limited to, program objectives, cultural adaptability, and academic standing.
-This year's program is limited to 12 students and the application process will be competitive.
+Space in this year's program is limited and the application process will be competitive.